kruegerrobotics/lan-monitor/README.md

 # What it does
 This software builds a dynamic graphical website showing the computers with their hostnames and IP addresses in the local network.

-It is for laboratory or home type networks to get a quick impression of the computers online without requiring additional soft or hardware required.
+It is for laboratory or home type networks to get a quick impression of the computers online without requiring additional soft or hardware.

 ![alt text](/doc/website_impression.png "Impression of the scan result as website")